 Which firms do you want to work for?

-Every firm has a different approach to qualification, and it is changing.
-Many organisations are now offering the choice of studying for the LPC or the SQE within their training contracts.
+Other firms are flexible, and are offering training contracts to those with an LPC or SQE, and will still fund both routes.
 Do your research and work out for the type of law that you are looking for and the type of firm you want to work for, what organisations are proposing as training for their future trainees.

 The SRA have a decision tree which could help you determine which route you can take.